 - Try making this into a bundt cake– just bake for 15 minutes longer and make sure you spray the pan really well.
 My favorite baking spray is Baker’s Joy.

-- If you’re in a summer mood, add some lemon zest to the batter for a nice zing!
+- Add some lemon zest to the batter for a nice zing!

-- If you need help with how to frost and decorate this cake- check out this post on how to decorate your cakes or this post on how to decorate your cakes with flowers.
+- Learn how to frost and decorate this cake– check out this post on how to decorate your cakes or this post on how to decorate your cakes with flowers.

 For the cake